 These profoundly significant rooms provide an exceptional educational opportunity for students who will form teams to assume the roles of the Executive Office of the President and the President’s Cabinet in order to manage a constitutional crisis.
 Fellow classmates will take on the parts of key news media members scrambling to cover the story as it unfolds before them.
 Participating students must work together in a high stakes environment to examine a multitude critical sources and make important decisions about developing events.

-This 21st century educational experience is aligned with national and state standards.
+This 21st century educational experience is aligned with national and state standards for high school.

 Connection to Standards

-The Situation Room Experience is aligned with national standards; California History-Social Science Content Standards, California English-Language Arts Standards and the Texas Essential Knowledge and Skills.
+The Situation Room Experience is aligned with national standards; California History-Social Science Content Standards, California English-Language Arts Standards and the Texas Essential Knowledge and Skills for high school.
 You may click additional education resources to access activities, lesson plans, and other digital materials from the National Archives for teaching with primary source documents.

 Before Your Simulation